-When we talk about tax documents, we’re talking about a copy of the return that you filed, along with W2s, logs for mileage, 1099s, receipts, or any paperwork that will support your tax deductions or credits that you may have claimed.
+When we talk about tax documents, we’re talking about a copy of the tax return that you filed, along with W2s, logs for mileage, 1099s, receipts, or any paperwork that will support your tax deductions or credits that you may have claimed.
 This includes anything that you used to prove the state of your finances on your tax return.

 There’s always a “but”.
 When dealing with your retirement accounts, you should plan to keep your tax records for seven years after the funds have been completely withdrawn.
 You should also hold on to your documentation that long if you claim a bad debt deduction or a loss on securities that you labeled as worthless.

-Records dealing with property (including stocks and equipment) should be kept until the 3-year statute runs out on the tax year that you sold the property and claimed it on your tax return.
+Records dealing with property (including stocks and equipment) should be kept until the 3-year statute runs out on the tax year in which you sold the property and claimed it on your tax return.
 If more than 25% of your income was omitted from your tax return, the IRS has six years to impose any additional tax that is required.
 If this situation fits your finances, keep those records for at least six years.

 If you filed a fraudulent tax return, or if you refused/forgot to file a tax return, plan on keeping your financial records forever.
 In this case, the IRS has no statute of limitations.

-Some people decide to keep all of their financial records – forever.
-With technology being so convenient, it’s easy to back up all of your financial records on your computer.
+Some people decide to keep all of their financial records, forever.
+With technology being so convenient, it’s easy to backup all of your financial records on your computer.
 Be sure you’re using strong security software.
 It’s a good idea to backup your financial data on a device that’s not connected to the internet 100% of the time.

 However you decide to save or dispose of your financial records, remember to be safe and secure.
-This is your financial life we’re talking about here.
+This is your financial life we’re talking about here!